KJE-3308 Metal-Organic Compounds in Organic Synthesis - 10 ECTS

-- know how to use the 18-electron rule
+- knows how to use the 18-electron rule

-- understand how to determine the oxidation state of metals in complexes
+- understands how to determine the oxidation state of metals in complexes

-- have an understanding of bonding in organometallic complexes
+- has an understanding of bonding in organometallic complexes

-- be capable of drawing reaction mechanisms for organometallic reactions
+- knows how to draw reaction mechanisms for organometallic reactions

-- have the ability to compare the reactivity of catalysts
+- knows how to compare the reactivity of catalysts

-- be able to deduce the reaction mechanism of organometallic reactions
+- can deduce the reaction mechanism of organometallic reactions

-- know how to choose organometallic reagents for complex transformations
+- knows how to choose organometallic reagents for complex transformations

 - can follow reaction sequences in scientific literature